Adult Opportunities

 This tree ID course includes examples of common trees in Illinois and the Midwest, though the basic concepts you will learn can be applied to identifying trees in any region.

-Tree identification is a useful skill and knowing how to identify a tree builds a deeper connection to nature.
-This program meets in person at the Arboretum.
+This program meets in person at The Morton Arboretum.
 If you’d like to learn from home, please check out the self-paced online course, Basic Tree ID (on demand).

 Instructor: Kelly Burns, education program guide, The Morton Arboretum